 Of course, more isn’t always better.
 If you’re afraid the Smooth 4’s controls will make things more complicated than they need to be, it might be best to stick with a more straightforward gimbal.

-Zhiyun Smooth 4 3-Axis Handheld Smartphone Gimbal Stabilizer Video Vlog Youtuber Camera Tripod for iPhone Xs Max XR X 8 Plus 7 6 SE Android Phones (Gopro Adapter/Charging Cable/Counterweight Included)
+Zhiyun Smooth 4 3-Axis Smartphone Gimbal Stabilizer for iPhone 11 PRO XS Max XR X 8 Plus 7 6 SE Android Phone Filming Vlog Youtuber Live Video Record(Plate Adapter for Gopro/Counterweight Included)

 The Zhiyun Smooth 4's unique and robust controls make it one of the best phone gimbals for amateurs or professionals.